| |

 and I were pleased to have used your expertise and Holly has really

 benefited from your involvement.
-We, too, have learned a lot from
+We, too, have learned a lot from watching

-and would be more than happy to recommend your services.
+be more than happy to recommend your services.

 Phil Midgley 2008